mhaack/mh-site/src/content/halloween-fire-pumpkin/index.md

 title: 'IoT enabled Jack-O-Lantern Flamethrower'
 date: '2018-11-03'
 type: 'project'
-description: 'A flame throwing Jack-O-Lantern is a real Halloween highlight and definitely something to impress the trick-or-treaters and your neighbors.
+description: 'A flame-throwing Jack-O-Lantern is a real Halloween highlight and definitely something to impress the trick-or-treaters and your neighbors.
 An internet controlled IoT flame throwing Jack-O-Lantern is even better.'
 github: 'https://github.com/mhaack/halloween-pumpkin-fire'
 hacksterio: 'https://www.hackster.io/markushaack/iot-halloween-jack-o-lantern-flamethrower-using-esp8266-e340a6'
 image: './header.jpg'